satpalsr/sdk/docs/server.hytopia.player.md

 ## HYTOPIA.Player class

-Represents a player in the game.
+A player in the game.

 **Signature:**